loda-lang/loda-lang.github.io/install.markdown

-  optimize <program>  Optimize a program and print it minimize <program>  Minimize a program and print it (see -t) profile  <program>  Measure program evaluation time (see -t) setup               Run interactive setup to configure LODA
+  optimize <program>  Optimize a program and print it minimize <program>  Minimize a program and print it (see -t) profile  <program>  Measure program evaluation time (see -t)

 OEIS Commands:
   mine                Mine programs for OEIS sequences (see -i,-p,-P,-H) check <program>     Check a program for an OEIS sequence (see -b) mutate <program>    Mutate a program and mine for OEIS sequences submit <file> [id]  Submit a program for an OEIS sequence

+Admin Commands:
+  setup               Run interactive setup to configure LODA update              Run non-interactive update of LODA and its data

 Targets:
   <file>              Path to a LODA file (file extension: *.asm)